RuanTarcisio/TaskManager_back/README.md

 IN_PROGRESS: When the task is being worked on.
 COMPLETED: When the task is completed.
 Technologies Used
-Java 11+
+Java 17+
 Spring Boot 3.3.3
-Hibernate 3.3.3 with Envers
+Hibernate 6.6.1.Final with Envers
 Maven for dependency management
+PostgreSQL
-H2 Database (can be configured for any JPA-compatible database) How to Run the Project
+How to Run the Project
 Clone the repository: